-Broadband speed is one of the most important things to consider when choosing your internet provider.
-It is essentially how fast you can upload or download data using your internet connection.
+Broadband speed is one of the most important things to consider when choosing your internet service provider (ISP).
+It is essentially how fast the connection is between you and the internet, which affects how quickly you can upload or download files such as videos and photos, PDFs etc. using your internet connection.

 Internet slowdowns occur during peak times and cause your average download speeds to drop significantly.
 It typically occurs between 7-11 PM on weeknights as this is when most people use the internet.

-Under this policy, Broadband providers must give accurate estimates on Broadband speeds taking peak times into account.
+Under this policy, broadband providers must give accurate estimates of broadband speeds taking peak times into account.
 Customers should also be given a minimum guaranteed speed and have the right to cancel the contract without penalty if the speed falls below this minimum and the issue is not resolved within 30 days.

 Upload speed is how quickly you can upload information from your electronic device to the internet e.g. when you post on social media or share videos and images online.

 While it’s true that the average internet user spends more time downloading data than uploading, the recent Covid-related lockdowns and work from home practices have shown how important fast and reliable upload speeds actually are!
 In addition, upload speed is becoming more important as more services are moving to the cloud and sharing services are becoming more popular.

 The average speed advertised usually refers to the download speed, so make sure you also check the average upload speed when comparing internet providers.